 North Square, Historic square in North End, Boston, US.

-The square was originally called Clarke's Square before being renamed North Square in 1788.
-A major fire in 1676 destroyed much of the surrounding neighborhood, after which residents rebuilt and reshaped the area.
+The square was originally called Clarke's Square before being renamed in 1788.
+A major fire in 1676 destroyed much of the surrounding neighborhood, and residents rebuilt the area in the years that followed.

 The community of curious travelers